Sspandau/ERC-Pipeline-1mer/README.md

 * To specify the number of CPU cores to run with, use the `-n` argument.

-* If your sequence data are already prepared, you can use `--skip-align` and `--skip-trim` to skip alignment and trimming of alignments, respectively.
+* For calculating ERCs of individual amino acids, include the `--skip-align` and `--skip-trim` arguments to skip alignment and trimming of alignments, respectively.

 * If your sequences are titled based on non-readable identifiers instead of protein names/symbols (for example: